A fire-smart, defensible-space landscape by Oak River Landscaping

 Fire-Smart Planting

-CAL FIRE compliance, zone-by-zone.
-We design fire-smart landscapes that protect your home and still look like someone cares about them — because most defensible space work doesn't have to be ugly to be effective.
+CAL FIRE compliance, zone by zone.
+We design fire-smart landscapes that protect your home and still look like someone cares about them — because defensible space doesn't have to be ugly to be effective.

 CAL FIRE trained HFHSZ specialist Serving since 2012